lorrli274/next/courses/community/Google-s Python Class/lessons/Regular Expressions/07-Emails Example.md

-Suppose you want to find the email address inside the string **xyz alice-b@google.com purple monkey**.
+Suppose you want to find the email address inside the string **xyz alice-b<!--- breaking hyperlink --->@google.com purple monkey**.
 We'll use this as a running example to demonstrate more regular expression features.
 Here's an attempt using the pattern `r'\w+@\w+'`:

 ```python
 str = 'purple alice-b@google.com monkey dishwasher'